Review by Douglas Stockdale •

 Alice Jankovic has created an introspective and poetic artist book inspired by a recently found family archive that includes a worn copy of Thoreau’s Walden.
 It may have been Thoreau’s book that was the inspiration for one of her early family members to make a pivotal decision to live in the wild among the trees.
 A diary page from September 1923 provides a vague grounding as to some of the early family events, itself another layer in the mystery of this personal narrative.

 In Yet I Was a Tree in the Woods she intertwines found family archival photographs that have a vernacular appeal with those photographs of her own making.
 To this are random layers of ephemera, perhaps part of the archival or found to be inspired for this narrative.
-In a non-linear way, these elements build upon and strength the overall reading of her story.
+In a non-linear way, these elements build upon and strengthen the overall reading of her story.
 There is a mash-up of the natural landscape with urban elements, early ‘selfies’ of individuals in the woods, a woman’s portrait, of whom we can only guess and a closing gatefold of a night time event, be it the stars overhead or perhaps lightening bugs freely roaming a forest.

 The intricately designed book with multiple gatefolds, interleaving various size pages is a complex printing endeavor that showcases her current artistic studies.
 A point I frequently belabor is the tight binding of a perfect bound book, which I don’t think helps her publication.
 The text is in Italian and adds another layer of mystery for me, that perhaps frees me up to react to the visual elements of this poetic work.
 There are no captions, and even if there were, provided in Italian these might as well be Greek to me.